nkanyang/data-process-cli/README.md

 Another way of improving for processing large amount of data is to divided the data into segments , process it concurrently with multiple instances and reduce the result.
 As this must be supported by framework, it's just a thought for now.

 ## FAQ

+- Q1: How to place the source data file if I don't want to input it in CLI?

+Change your data file name to "data.csv" and run the app in the same directory with data.csv.

+- Q2: I get the error message "Source file: ./data.csv Not Found." when run the app, what should I do?

+The app can't find the default source data file.
+You can specify the file name with "-s" or you can do what Q1 tell you.

+- Q3: Where can I find my output file?

+Unless intentionally given, default output file will be found in the current directory with filename begin with "output"  and end with ".json".

+- Q4: Why the app take a long time to complete?

+The excute time depends on the size of the data file.
+When the data file is huge, it might take longer, please wait patiently.